mosn/mosn.io/content/en/blog/releases/v0.15.0/index.md

 description: "MOSN v0.15.0 changelog."
 ---

-We are happy to announce the release of [MOSN v0.15.0](https://github.com/mosn/mosn/releases/tag/v0.15.0).
+We are happy to announce the release of [MOSN v0.15.0](https://github.com/mosn/mosn/releases/tag/v0.15.0), congratulations to Deng Qian ([@dengqian](https://github.com/dengqian)) on becoming a MOSN Committer and thanks for her contribution to the MOSN community.

 ## v0.15.0